Home Tax Insights Mandatory Electronic T2 Filing

 For years, corporations in Canada had the choice: file the T2 corporate income tax return on paper or electronically.
 Most accounting firms already filed electronically, but some smaller corporations — particularly those with simple returns managed by a sole owner — continued to mail paper returns to the CRA.
 That option is now gone.

 The 2024 federal budget introduced mandatory electronic filing for all Canadian corporations.
 Any T2 return filed on paper now attracts an automatic $1,000 penalty — regardless of whether the corporation owes any tax, has simple financials, or has always filed on time in the past.
-If your corporation is still mailing returns to the CRA, this is an urgent compliance issue to address.
+For Calgary incorporated businesses still managing this in-house, this rule change is a signal to review whether your current approach to corporate tax compliance is keeping pace with CRA's requirements.
+If your corporation is still mailing returns, this is an urgent issue to address before your next filing deadline.

 Which Corporations Must File Electronically